Small Nuclear Power Reactors

 High-temperature gas-cooled reactors

-New high-temperature gas-cooled reactors (HTRs) are being developed which will be capable of delivering high temperature (up to about 1000°C) helium either for industrial application via a heat exchanger, or to make steam conventionally via a steam generator, or directly to drive a Brayton cycle gas turbine for electricity with almost 50% thermal efficiency possible (efficiency increases around 1.5% with each 50°C increment).
+New high-temperature gas-cooled reactors (HTRs) are being developed which will be capable of delivering high temperature (up to about 1000°C) helium either for industrial application via a heat exchanger, or to make steam conventionally in a secondary circuit via a steam generator, or directly to drive a Brayton cycle gas turbine for electricity with almost 50% thermal efficiency possible (efficiency increases around 1.5% with each 50°C increment).
 One uses the helium to drive an air compressor to supercharge a CCGT unit.
 Improved metallurgy and technology developed in the last decade makes HTRs more practical than in the past, though the direct cycle means that there must be high integrity of fuel and reactor components.
 All but one of those described below have neutron moderation by graphite, one is a fast neutron reactor.

 Fuel for these reactors is in the form of TRISO (tristructural-isotropic) particles less than a millimetre in diameter.
 Each has a kernel (ca. 0.5 mm) of uranium oxycarbide (or uranium dioxide), with the uranium enriched up to 20% U-235, though normally less.
 This is surrounded by layers of carbon and silicon carbide, giving a containment for fission products which is stable to over 1600°C.